ruuffian/wordle-solver/README.md

 ## How to Use the Automated Input Script

-This script is muhc easier to use.
+This script is much easier to use.
 It will suggest a word based on the game state, but ultimately will accept any word that you give it.
 All of the I/O is done on the command line, but you can watch the bot enter the words in the browser that it opens up on runtime.